edorejel/edorejel/README.md

 - 🌱 I’m currently learning a lot; learning never ends.

 # What Are You Doing Right Now
 - 🎮 Playing GTA Online!
 What else?
+I play GTA Online 24 hrs a day, 7 day a week (DGAF)!

 # Interview Etiquette
 - All interviews without proper time to prepare and without adequate details about the nature of the interview will be declined.
 Some exceptions may be made.
 Serious inquiries only.
 See [Interview Etiquette Link](https://github.com/edorejel/teaching_docs/blob/main/interview_etiquette/Screenshot%202024-01-08%20111712.png).